A letter from one of our recent alumni. Read it here.

 Teacher Feature: Introducing our Netball and Rounders Coach, Antonia Convert.
 Find out more.

 Skippers Hill's newly-formed Charity Committee has chosen to support the Children’s Respite Trust, as their Charity of the Year.
 Read on..

 View our Autumn Term Curriculum Planners by clicking the buttons below.

 Years 7 and 8

+We have three experienced tutors with responsibility for pupils in the Upper School.
+Senior subject specialists also stage additional learning sessions after school in half hour blocks throughout the year to help those wishing to hone their skills, build up their Common Entrance subject knowledge and to stretch potential academic scholars.
 As pupils move through the school they are given opportunities to take on new responsibilities which help prepare them for their move into secondary school.
 Year 8 pupils can be elected as School Prefects, who represent the school and have a wide range of duties which help develop their confidence and enable them to practise a new range of skills.
 Other posts include House Captain, School Council Representative, Charity Committee member and Table Monitor.

 The choice of Senior school is taken very seriously by Skippers Hill and, in addition to holding an annual Options Evening, Mr Lewis will meet with parents personally to discuss this important next step, considering all aspects of potential schools from academic achievement to size, location and culture.

 We are proud to have achieved a 100% success rate in the Common Entrance exams over the past 20 years, with every pupil gaining a place at the school of their choice.
 We are also proud of our scholarship record, especially considering we are a non-selective school.
 Dedicated staff, motivated, self-disciplined, talented pupils and supportive parents are the ingredients in our recipe for achievement.